ThaiNangTaniPolitics/thainangtani-politics-observatory-42/analysis/0053-bangkok-post-institutional-discourse-distortion.md

-## 0053 – Institutional Discourse Distortion: A Case Study on Structured Comment Environments
+## 0053 – Bangkok Post Institutional Discourse Distortion: A Case Study on Structured Comment Environments
 ### *An analysis of commentator persistence, narrative alignment, and the mechanics of disproportionate amplification*

 ---